zzzprojects/learn-orm/tutorials/fsharp/lists.md

 ## Creating and Initializing Lists

-There are a variety of ways to create lists in F#, the most straightforward way is to define a list by explicitly listing out the elements, separated by semicolons and enclosed in square brackets.
+There are a variety of ways to create lists in F#.
+The most straightforward way is to define a list by explicitly listing out the elements, separated by semicolons and enclosed in square brackets.

 ```csharp
 let evenNumbers = [ 0; 2; 4; 6; 8; 10; ]